cezarytworzewski/blog/source/_posts/podstawy-js-2.md

 Dlaczego tak jest?

 Ponieważ próbujemy się odwołać do czegoś, czego nie ma.
-W tym wypadku próbujemy sie odwołać do właściwości name obiektu person`
+W tym wypadku próbujemy się odwołać do właściwości name obiektu person`

 Jeśli chcę, aby ta właściwość była pusta to możemy zrobić to tak: